 The mid-thirties from Florida completed her training as a referee at the age of 18.
 She later completed her studies in digital marketing and her master’s degree in business administration.
 After 16 years she is the first referee in the highest men’s football league in the USA, the Major League Soccer.
 She made her debut there on 24 September 2020.

-Born in 1966, the Swiss was one of the first women to play in the highest professional leagues, including the Swiss Super League and the Austrian Bundesliga.
+Born in 1966, the Swiss was one of the first women to play in the highest professional leagues, including the Swiss Super League, the Austrian Bundesliga, and the Swiss Super Cup.
 She was also the first female football referee to whistle for a men’s UEFA Cup match: on 14 August 2003, the qualifying first leg between AIK Solang and Fylkir Reykjavik.
 The physiotherapist and music teacher had been a referee since 1983 and ended her career in 2008.

 Guadalupe Porras Ayuso